VadymNikitan/SOC-Home-Lab-Azure/cases/002-SMB-Password-Spraying-Detection/README.md

 **Actions:** Escalate for immediate incident response.
 Review the complete `4624` event and correlate it with the preceding `4625` failures.
 Determine the affected account's privileges and scope of access, verify whether the account is legitimate for the source host, initiate account containment and credential reset or revocation according to organizational procedures, and investigate subsequent activity on the affected host.
 Isolate the host when compromise or unauthorized activity is suspected and proceed with live forensic collection where required.

 ### Step 6 - Successful Authentication Check

 Run the critical query to establish whether Outcome A or Outcome B occurred

 [06-Successful-Authentication-Check.kql](./queries/06-Successful-Authentication-Check.kql)

 ![16-successful-authentication-check.png](./screenshots/16-successful-authentication-check.png)

-**Lab Result Note:** The query returned 0 rows (Outcome A).
+**Lab Result:** The query returned 0 rows (Outcome A).
 No successful network authentication from the identified spray source was observed during the investigation window.

- Analyst Guidance for Outcome B Triage (If a successful logon is ever found in production):
+### Analyst Guidance for Outcome B Triage

-If a successful 4624 event is detected, immediately pivot to the targeted host and run live triage tools to check the damage:
+If a successful `4624` event is detected in a production environment, immediately pivot to the targeted host and perform live triage to determine whether post-authentication activity occurred.

-**Check Active Sessions:** Run Get-SmbSession to see if the attacker is currently connected or downloading assets (NumOpenFiles).
+**Check Active SMB Sessions:** Run `Get-SmbSession` to determine whether an active SMB session exists from the identified source.

-**Inspect Accessed Files:** Run Get-SmbOpenFile to identify exposed sensitive network files or administrative directories (C$, ADMIN$).
+**Inspect Open SMB Files:** Run `Get-SmbOpenFile` to identify files currently accessed through SMB sessions and determine whether sensitive files or administrative shares (`C$`, `ADMIN$`) were accessed.

-**Hunt for Code Execution:** Scan the System event log for Event ID 7045 (New Service Created) to catch post-exploitation tools like psexec or smbexec pushing malicious payloads.
+**Hunt for Service-Based Execution:** Review the System event log for Event ID `7045` (New Service Created) to identify potential post-exploitation activity, including remote service creation associated with tools such as PsExec.